 Programs and courses offered in English

 European University hosts a chapter of European Horizons, which allows for the internationalization of student activities.
 European Horizons is an international student network that unites more than 60 higher education institutions with the aim of implementing joint research projects, organizing international events and for networking purposes.
 Among the list are the world’s top-ranking universities such as Stanford and Yale in the United States, or Cambridge and St. Andrew's in the United Kingdom.
-Additionally, European University supports students through various financial instruments for them to gain international experience if their activities abroad are related to research or education.
+Additionally, European University supports students through the budget of the International Relations Office, to encourage their participation in the international activities aimed at their personal and academic development.